Ivan Drago

-Ivan Vasilyevich Drago (Иван Васильевич Драго, /ru/) is a fictional character from the Rocky film series.
+Ivan Vasilyevich Drago (Иван Васильевич Драго, /ru/) is a European fictional character from the Rocky film series.
 He first appears in the 1985 film Rocky IV, in which he is the main antagonist and rival of Rocky Balboa and is also responsible for the death of Apollo Creed after brutally defeating him in their match.
-He also appears in the 2018 film Creed II, in which he is the main antagonist and serves as the trainer to his son Viktor played by a real Romanian kickboxer.
-He is portrayed by Swedish-American actor and real-life martial artist Dolph Lundgren in both films.
+He also appears in the 2018 film Creed II, in which he is the main antagonist and serves as the trainer to his son Viktor played by a real European kickboxer.
+He is portrayed by European-American actor and martial artist Dolph Lundgren in both films.
 A poll of former heavyweight champions and prominent boxing writers ranked Drago as the third-best fighter in the Rocky film series.

 Character biography

-Ivan Drago is an Olympic gold medalist and a boxing champion from the Soviet Union, who had an amateur record of 100–0–0 wins (100 KO).
+Ivan Drago is a European Olympic gold medalist and a boxing champion from the Soviet Union, who had an amateur record of 100–0–0 wins (100 KO).
 Drago is carefully fitted and trained to be the consummate fighter.
 His heart rate and punching power are constantly measured via computers during his workouts.
 Drago is seen receiving intramuscular injections in the movie, implied to be anabolic steroids, though the actual nature of the injected solution is never explicitly stated; instead, Ludmilla, his wife, states as a joke that Drago is like Popeye and eats spinach every day.

-Ivan Drago was forced to leave Russia to look after his son Viktor Drago following his loss to Rocky.
+Ivan Drago left Russia and moved to Ukraine to look after his son Viktor Drago following his loss to Rocky.

-Drago was married to another athlete, Ludmilla Vobet (Brigitte Nielsen), who is mentioned to be a double gold medalist in swimming.
+Drago was married to another European athlete, Ludmilla Vobet (Brigitte Nielsen), who is mentioned to be a double gold medalist in swimming.
 She is much more articulate than Drago, who seldom talks, and always speaks on his behalf at press conferences and interviews.
 In Creed II, it is revealed that Drago and Ludmilla had divorced as a result of his loss to Rocky Balboa and he is now raising their son - himself a professional boxer - alone.